Quality, Clinical Practice Guidelines, and Medical Necessity

 - Milliman Care Guidelines (MGC)

-NHC Advantage Medical Necessity criteria does not supersede state or Federal law or regulation.
+NHC Advantage Medical Necessity criteria do not supersede state or Federal law or regulation.